albanie/slurm_gpustat/README.md

  -> gnodeg2: 3 v100 [cpu: 8/64, gres/gpu: 1/4, mem: 40G/191668M] [user2]
 ```

-Running `slurm_gpustat --history` (after the daemon has run for a little while) will produce something like this:
+Running `slurm_gpustat --action history` (after the daemon has run for a little while) will produce something like this:

 ```
 Historical data contains 7 samples (2020-01-03 11:51:43 to 2020-01-03 11:51:45)